dotnetthailand/dotnetthailand.github.io/README.md

 - Create a new Pull Request (PR) targeting the `main` branch of `dotnetthailand.github.io`

 ### 4. Reviews, Discuss, Push more commits
-Waiting for reviewing. push more commit if needed to fix your PR from PR's feedback, commit, and push your code again.
+- Waiting for reviewing. push more commits if needed to fix your work from PR's feedback.
+- Commit, and push your code again.
   ```sh
   git push
   ```

-Then waiting for your PR to be merged.
+### 5. Then waiting for your PR to be merged.
 ---

 ## How run this project locally